Charlie Butler-Henderson

 Charles Butler-Henderson (born 23 November 1978) is a British auto racing driver who now works as a racing instructor and presenter.
-He is part of a family which has strong links with motorsport.
-His father was a karting champion, and his sister Vicki also races and is a television motorsport presenter.
+He was the champion of the Mini Challenge UK in 2015.
+He is the younger brother of racing driver and Fifth Gear presenter Vicki Butler-Henderson.

 Racing career

 Butler-Henderson driving the GA Motorsport-entered Vauxhall Astra Coupé at Brands Hatch during the 2004 British Touring Car Championship season.

-He started in motorsports winning several titles in karting, he moved up to single-seat racing in the 1995 Formula Vauxhall Junior Championship.
-After time as a test driver and doing some instructing, he was in the Marcos Mantis Challenge, finishing the season in second.
+Part of a family with strong ties to motor sport, including a father who was a karting champion, Butler-Henderson started in motorsports winning several titles in karting.
+He moved up to single-seat racing in the 1995 Formula Vauxhall Junior Championship.

+After time as a test driver and doing some instructing, Butler-Henderson was in the Marcos Mantis Challenge, finishing the season in second.
 In 2000, he progressed to the British GT championship driving a Marcos LM 600 for the Ohana Team.
 For 2001, he also drove in the British and French GTO championships.
-In 2002 he drove in the British GT for TFM-GT Team.
+In 2002, he drove in the British GT for TFM-GT Team.
 In 2003 he competed in the Renault Clio Cup, finishing twelfth in points for Xcel Motorsport.

-For 2004 he got a drive in the British Touring Car Championship.
+For 2004, Butler-Henderson got a drive in the British Touring Car Championship.
 He drove in half a season for the Gary Ayles-run Team Sureterm, in a Vauxhall Astra Coupe. the year was not a particularly successful one, finishing tenth in the independents cup, and twenty-second overall.
 He then left racing to concentrate on instructing.

-In 2009 and 2010 he had two one-off appearances in the Ginetta G50 Cup with Speedworks Motorsport, finishing three out of five races he started.
+In 2009 and 2010, Butler-Henderson had two one-off appearances in the Ginetta G50 Cup with Speedworks Motorsport, finishing three out of five races he started.